Multiple Testing of Local Extrema for Detection of Change Points: Abstract

 \section{Abstract}

-A new approach to change point detection based on smoothing and multiple testing is presented for long data sequences modeled as piecewise constant functions plus stationary ergodic Gaussian noise.
-As an application of the STEM algorithm for peak detection developed in \citet{Schwartzman:2011} and \citet{CS:2014b}, the method detects change points as significant local maxima and minima after smoothing and differentiating the observed sequence.
+A new approach to detect change points based on differential smoothing and multiple testing is presented for long data sequences modeled as piecewise constant functions plus stationary ergodic Gaussian noise.
+As an application of the STEM algorithm for peak detection developed in \citet{schwartzman2011multiple} and \citet{cheng2017multiple}, the method detects change points as significant local maxima and minima after smoothing and differentiating the observed sequence.
 The algorithm, combined with the Benjamini-Hochberg procedure for thresholding p-values, provides asymptotic strong control of the False Discovery Rate (FDR) and power consistency, as the length of the sequence and the size of the jumps get large.
-Simulations show that FDR levels are maintained in non-asymptotic conditions and guide the choice of smoothing bandwidth with respect to the desired location tolerance.
-The methods are illustrated in genomic array-CGH data.
+Simulations show that FDR levels are maintained in non-asymptotic conditions and guide the choice of smoothing bandwidth.
+The methods are illustrated in magnetometer sensor data and genomic array-CGH data.
+An R package named ``dSTEM" is available in R cran.